cerijs/ceri-dev-server/README.md

 ceri-dev-server is a small development server for building `custom elements` with ceriJS.
 It takes different environments and makes them available in your browser.

-Additionally it can create a static version for ghpages
+Additionally it can create a static version for ghpages or perform unit tests

 ### Install